 - ⚠ Reduced skin turgor (tenting effect when pinched)

-- ⚠ Irritability, confusion due to decreased cerebral perfusion
+- ⚠ Irritability or confusion from reduced cerebral perfusion

 🔹 Severe Dehydration (>7% fluid loss)

-- 🛑 Hypotension, tachycardia, weak pulses → Signs of hypovolaemic shock
+- 🛑 Hypotension, marked tachycardia, weak pulses → Signs of hypovolaemic shock

 - 🛑 Cold, mottled extremities → Peripheral vasoconstriction to maintain central perfusion

-- 🛑 Sunken eyes, severe lethargy → Profound fluid depletion
+- 🛑 Sunken eyes, severe lethargy → severe extracellular fluid depletion

-- 🛑 Anuria → Kidneys unable to sustain filtration
+- 🛑 Anuria (no urine output) → Kidneys unable to sustain effective filtration

 🩺 How Do We Assess Hydration Status?